my bookshelf

 reimagining capitalism

-This book offers a new vision of wealth, based on reciprocity, the truth that we are all interconnected and interdependent, and the belief that "money can be a form of medicine"
+This book offers a new vision of wealth, based on the indigenous wisdom of reciprocity, the truth that we are all interconnected and interdependent, and the belief that "money can be a form of medicine"

 A guidebook for reimagining our way forward into a new way of being, that is grounded in and aligned with Nature's wisdom.
 “The only way to deal with an unfree world is to become so absolutely free that your very existence is an act of rebellion.”

-Rejects overconsumption and investing that destroys the earth, and redefines personal finance through the lens of environmental sustainability and community
+Written by financial coach/educator Kara Perez.
+Rejects overconsumption and investing that destroys the earth and redefines personal finance through the lens of environmental sustainability and community